-Dr. Bethanie Brogli Opell, bopell@ovec.org (859) 338-8634 Call this number if you need immediate help
+Dr. Bethanie Brogli Opell @bopell@ovec.org (859) 338-8634 Call this number if you need immediate help!

-See what we've been up to!!!
+Look at what we've been up to lately!

 Welcome to the Crisis Response Network team of Responders!
 Great teams of professionals from Gallatin, Carroll, Owen and Trimble Counties were in attendance.
 We were also fortunate to have 6 school psychology graduate students in attendance from the University of Kentucky and a special guest appearance from WAGS and one of the great dog handler teams that services JCPS during crisis (Terry and Ariel).
 Great two days of learning in April 2025 and 27 more trained responders in the state!!!